A History Of

 Originally

-published by Webb himself (see above)then re-published in 1999 by Prior
+published by Webb himself (then re-published in 1999 by Prior

-Publications, Whitstable and Walsall, England with the extra author (A
+Publications, Whitstable and Walsall, England with the new author (A

 Described as an